In this article

 - Healthy – generally foods cooked from frozen retain all of their nutritional benefits, so you don’t have to miss out on the vitamins and mineral on offer.

-Start with there are different foods you can cook from frozen, things such as chicken, sausages and salmon.
 This blog will show you what you can and cannot cook from frozen.

 What foods can be cooked from frozen?

-With so many food groups out there, it can be tough to know which foods are safe to cook from frozen, and which aren’t – let alone the best and safest way to prepare your meals.
+With so many food groups out there, it can be tough to know which foods are safe to cook straight from being frozen, and which aren’t – let alone the best and safest way to prepare your meals.

 From meat and poultry to dairy products and carbs, here you will find all you need to know about the best way to prepare your food, and whether or not its safe to cook them from frozen.